Bing873/IndoorNavi/README.md

 The next step is to use [Spectator View](https://docs.microsoft.com/en-us/windows/mixed-reality/spectator-view)(tutorial [here](https://microsoft.github.io/MixedReality-SpectatorView/README.html)) to demonstrate this interface/project to more people.
 (After all, I only have access to one HoloLens :laughing:)

+**update 2020.6.12**
+using [AzureSpatialAnchors](https://github.com/Azure/azure-spatial-anchors-samples) to build a [wayfinding](https://docs.microsoft.com/en-us/azure/spatial-anchors/concepts/anchor-relationships-way-finding#examples) experience.
+Realizing this function can make the next-step work much easier.
+Now I have used [this tutorial](https://docs.microsoft.com/en-us/azure/spatial-anchors/tutorials/tutorial-new-unity-hololens-app?tabs=UnityPackage#putting-everything-together) to create a cloud spatial anchor.
+Notice: "AccountDomain" must be added to get it work.
+Otherwise it's not validated.

 **tips**
 1. Using [GitHub for Unity](https://github.com/github-for-unity) is much easier than using git alone